-Spring and summer bring an abundance vegetables to my table.
+Pasta Primavera.
+Spring and Summer bring an abundance vegetables to my table.
 What to do with all the veggies?
-A Pasta Primavera, of course!
+A delectable Pasta Primavera, of course!

 There’s nothing better than eating the fruits of your own labor — or in this case — vegetables.
 You can grow all of these vegetables in your own garden.
 Or purchase them at your local farmers’ markets and help keep those mom-and-pop farms in business.